 - Is the mood and tone of your beginning echoed in your ending?

-- Are themes, motifs, or phrases from the beginning echoed in the ending?
+- Finally, are themes, motifs, or phrases from the beginning echoed in the ending?

 From the ending to the beginning doesn’t measure up in your first draft?
 Don’t worry.
 You now know where the weak spots are.
-You’re subconscious is already working on the solutions!
+And you’re subconscious is already working on the solutions!

 The final post in the Revisioning Your Story series: Preparing for the Rewrite